SAP-samples/cloud-extension-s4hana-business-process/mission/setup-cicd/README.md

 - Enter a freely chosen name for your credential, which is unique in your SAP BTP subaccount.
 In this example, the name of the credential is *global*.
 - As type select *Basic Authentication*
-- For Username, enter your GitHub username.
+- For Username, enter your BTP username.
-- For Password, use the personal access token for GitHub (Hint: access tokens can be created in GitHub by going to *Settings* -> *Developer Settings*)
+- For Password, enter your BTP password.
 - Click on create

  ![add btp_credentials_2](./images/cicd4.png)